wger-project/wger/README.md

 # wger

-wger (ˈvɛɡɐ) Workout Manager is a free, open source web application that help you manage your personal workouts, weight and diet plans and can also be used as a simple gym management utility.
-It offers a REST API as well, for easy integration with other projects and tools.
+wger (ˈvɛɡɐ) is copylefted libre web software helping your health.

+Manage your workouts, weight and diet plans and can also be used as a simple gym management utility.

+A REST API is offered for easy integration with other projects and tools.

-For a live system, refer to the project's site: <https://wger.de/>
+There is a live system at <https://wger.de/>

 ![Workout plan](https://raw.githubusercontent.com/wger-project/wger/master/wger/software/static/images/workout.png)

 ## Installation

-These are the basic steps to install and run the application locally on a Linux system.
+These are the basic steps to install and run the app locally on a Linux system.
 There are more detailed instructions, other deployment options as well as an administration guide available at <https://wger.readthedocs.io> or locally in your code repository in the docs folder.

-Please consult the commands' help for further information and available parameters.
+Please consult the commands' help for further info and available parameters.

 ### Production

-If you want to host your own instance, take a look at the provided docker compose file.
+Take a look at the provided Docker compose file to host your own.
 This config will persist your database and uploaded images:

 <https://github.com/wger-project/docker>